If you had to describe your prayer life in one word, what would you choose? Fulfilling? Effective? Joyful?

 Prayer: the path to fuller joy in God

 Knowing onramps to joyful prayer isn’t the same as taking them daily.
 We must grow in prayer by setting aside time and pursuing God diligently.
-This isn’t just a New Year’s resolution, it is a life resolution.

 In many ways, this whole article is a misnomer.
 Our goal should not be merely joyful prayer, but joy in God through prayer.
 As we discipline ourselves toward that end, our faith will be strengthened and lives enriched as we live more and more in his presence where there is fullness of joy (Psalm 16:11).